linxy29/BM_hw5/BM_HW5.md

     ## (Intercept)   population       murder      hs_grad        frost
     ##   7.103e+01    5.014e-05   -3.001e-01    4.658e-02   -5.943e-03

-According to the results, when using three methods, we get same 'best subset' which 'population, murder, hs\_grad and frost'.
+According to the results, when using three methods, we get same 'best subset' which is 'population, murder, hs\_grad and frost'.
+Even though this three methos sometimes give different results, since they decide base on same criterion which is ACI, in this situation, they give the same result.

 Question 2-b)
 -------------